UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 #### dev todo list
 - I am only being very simple in job splits - can foldx multithread?
 - Make the code and comments and variables up to rsdg standard
-- FOR CI - add a final test to add asserts for changed data (waiting to be happy with data#1)
 - Make the CI empty the data completely first
 - If one of the array jobs fails the dependent batch can still go ahead.
 Do I just re-run the jobs that failed (they are numbered).
 - the array number for the variant split is the combination of individual variants, so it should be calculated rather than passed in
 - unsatisfactory use of both split and array jobs needs thinking about
 - use argparse (https://docs.python.org/3/library/argparse.html#)
 - Make foldx a "runner" so it is easier to understand what has gone into it.
-- Make thebatch.csv file a yaml file (code review TY 7.4.22)
-- Run black pep8 formatter on my code (code review TY 7.4.22)
 - Make a foldx runner class (code reveiew TY 7.4.22)
+- Need to make the pdb input cfg file yaml too
 ---------------------------------------------------------------------------
 #### discuss todo list
 - Anaytics - establish agreement or what the future action is on the number differences as per above
 ---------------------------------------------------------------------------
 #### sprint 1 - 7/4/22
 DEV
+- Run black pep8 formatter on my code (code review TY 7.4.22)

 DISCUSS